-Some of you have may have heard some recent concerns voiced by environmental groups and others about dangerous of levels of PFAS in the country’s water supply.
-PFAS is a family of highly toxic, fluorinated chemicals that have been found in more than 2,800 communities across the United States, including in Houston, according a recent 2021 report by the Environmental Working Group.
+Some of you have may have heard some recent concerns voiced by environmental groups and others about the dangerous levels of PFAS in the country’s water supply.
+PFAS is a family of highly toxic, fluorinated chemicals that have been found in more than 2,800 communities across the United States, including in Houston, according to a recent 2021 report by the Environmental Working Group.

 PFAS are known as the “forever chemicals” because they build up in our bodies and never break down.
 The chemical family has been linked to cancer, reproductive and immune system irregularities, and other diseases.
 According to the reports, some high concentrations have been found in and around the San Jacinto River basin and have made their way into Houston’s water supply.
 According to Texas Observer, nearly half a million Texans live within three miles of sites where groundwater has been deemed “extremely” contaminated with PFAS.

 Where Does PFAS Come From?

 PFAS has been used mainly in industrial settings since the 1940s, and the family includes more than 5,000 chemicals.
 But the two most common, PFOA and PFOS, are commonly used to make nonstick pans, carpets, and firefighting foam.
 According to the Environmental Working Group, more than 41,000 industrial sites around the country are known or suspected of discharging PFAS into the air and water, including:

 - More than 4,700 using PFAS for electroplating and polishing

 - More than 3,000 petroleum stations and terminals

 - More than 2,300 chemical manufacturers

 - More than 1,800 plastics and resin manufacturing sites

 - More than 1,500 paint and coating manufacturers